gdbooks/3DCollisions/Chapter3/linetesting.md

 A primitive approach to line testing would be to simply create wrapper functions around our existing ray-cast functions.
 However, there are often early out cases that exist in a line test, which don't exist in a ray cast.

 For this reason, we are going to implement line tests as their own code.
+A lot of it will look exactly like ray-casting, that's just because the operations are similar.